-103 years ago today, on March 12 in 1912, Juliette Gordon Low assembled 18 girls from Savannah, Georgia for the first-ever Girl Scout meeting.
-Her goal was to bring girls out of their isolated home surroundings, as she believed that all girls should be given an opportunity to develop physically, mentally, and spiritually, while learning self-reliance and resourcefulness.
+105 years ago today, on March 12 in 1912, Juliette Gordon Low (1860–1927) assembled 18 girls from Savannah, Georgia for the first-ever Girl Scouts meeting in the USA.
+It signaled the birth of a movement that broke with convention – reaching across class, cultural, and ethnic boundaries – to ensure that all girls be given an opportunity to develop physically, mentally, and spiritually, while learning self-reliance and resourcefulness.

 “I’ve got something for the girls of Savannah, and all of America, and all the world, and we’re going to start it tonight!”

-Within just a few years, Juliette’s dream for a girl-centered organization was realized and today, Girl Scouts of the USA boasts a membership of over 2.8 million, and more than 59 million women in the U.S. are Girl Scout alumnae.
+Within just a few years, Juliette’s dream for a girl-centered organization, which was initially inspired by a 1912 meeting she had with Boy Scouts founder Lord Robert Baden-Powell, was realized.
+Today, Girl Scouts of the USA boasts a membership of over 2.8 million, and more than 59 million women in the U.S. are Girl Scout alumnae.

 Founder Juliette Gordon Low with Girl Scouts, 1913

 1979: The National Women’s Hall of Fame in Seneca Falls, New York, inducts Juliette Gordon Low, along with Dorothea Dix, Alice Paul, and Elizabeth Bayley Seton.

 1983: President Ronald Reagan signs a bill into law naming a new federal building complex in Savannah in honor of Juliette Gordon Low.
 At the time, it is only the second such structure in the United States named after a woman.